intellistream/SentiStream/SentiStream/README.md

 python3 test.py
 ```

- *NOTE: For SentiStream, models trained on training data is available on `trained_models` for each dataset*
+ *NOTE: For SentiStream, models trained on training data is available on `trained_models`*

 > To test BERT, Self learning, run `other_tests.py`